 Research has repeatedly shown that a good fit between a client and therapist makes a significant difference to therapy.
-But what do you do when the counsellor or psychotherapist you want to work with isn’t nearby?
+But what do you do when the counsellor or psychotherapist you want to work with is too far away?
 Online counselling and psychotherapy overcomes this restriction and allows you to meet with the therapist of your choosing no matter where you are located.
-Furthermore, online therapy is as effective as in-person therapy.
+Furthermore, research has shown that online therapy is just as effective as in-person therapy.

 We offer online therapy using familiar video conferencing apps such as:

-- If you live in an area where no suitable therapists are available
+- You live in an area where no suitable therapists are available

 - Couples who are in different locations can both dial in to join the session